Skip to content

 --output <path>Output path for baseline file (default: arch-baseline.json)

---changedOnly report violations in files changed since base branch
+--changedOnly report violations in files changed since base branch.
+Reports how many findings it suppressed, on stderr and in summary.reason for --format json

 --base <branch>Base branch for --changed (default: main)